 SUNY Old Westbury offers the Master of Arts in Teaching in Adolescence Education: Mathematics (7-12) to prepare teacher-candidates for professional initial certification for careers in middle and high school education

-All M.A.T. degrees share general admissions requirements, a pedagogical core, and a content core by discipline specialization.
-These 42 credit degrees are designed for candidates seeking both a Master’s degree and initial certification in Adolescence Education.
+All M.A.T. degrees at the College share general admissions requirements, a pedagogical core, and a content core by discipline specialization.
+These degrees are designed for candidates seeking both a Master’s degree and initial certification in Adolescence Education.
 After graduation and the satisfaction of the State requirement for paid, full-time classroom experience, candidates may apply for professional certification in Adolescence Education.